 Switchel, also known as Haymaker’s Punch, is a refreshing drink made with apple cider vinegar.
 It was how colonial farmers quenched their thirst out in the hot, sunbaked fields—which is enough of an endorsement for me!

-This drink is also called Haymaker’s Punch because it was often drunk while haying—which is hard work!
+This drink is also called Haymaker’s Punch because it was often drunk while haying—which is hard work under the hot summer sun!

 Switchel has a long history as a traditional drink with Colonial Americans.
-(See History of Switchel.)
+(Read about the Read about the history of Switchel.)
 It’s easy to make with just a few ingredients—apple cider vinegar, ginger, water, and a sweetener.

 Think of it as “Nature’s Gatorade.”
 It will give you an energizing electrolyte boost better than any pricey energy drink or soda.
 All the ingredients (except water, of course) are actually sources of the electrolyte potassium.
 Switchel is known as a health tonic that boosts the immune system, too (but don’t tell the kids it’s “healthy”).
 Apple cider vinegar even helps to detoxify your organs!